jorbriib/nodejs-bigquery-connect/README.md

 # README #

-This repository is responsible for connecting to BigQuery using SQL
+This microservice is responsible for connecting to BigQuery using SQL through an HTTP GET call.
+So, you don't need to implement the BigQuery connector for each application you need to connect to BigQuery.

 ### How do I get set up? ###

 * git clone https://github.com/jorbriib/nodejs-bigquery-connect.git
-* cd bigquery-service && npm install
+* cd nodejs-bigquery-connect && npm install
 * Rename config-default.json to config.json
 * Rename client_secret-default.json to client_secret.json
 * Set your credentials in config.json